xoolive/traffic/docs/user_guide/arithmetics.rst

     switzerland['EZY12VJ']

 The DataFrame indexation can be useful for example with the following use case.
-We want to get full trajectories or aircraft entering the Swiss airspace at a particular hour.
+We want to get full trajectories of aircraft entering the Swiss airspace at a particular hour.
 We first compute the statistics for each trajectory, then build a trajectory subcollection.